Resources for Carers

 Coping with Caring Workshops

 This series of workshops aims to compliment the Mental Health Carers Handbook and looks at some key topics to support you in your role.
 The workshops run at least twice a year, depending on demand.
-Please contact us to find out the dates for the next series of workshops.
+You can find details of all our support groups and workshops here.

 Carers in Mind Newsletter